 By 1983, Barry had blazed through most of his career, including three number one records among his two dozen top forty hits.
 He recorded his version of Read ‘Em And Weep and filmed an involved video to promote the single.
-While it only got as high as #18 on the Hot 100, it was his thirteenth #1 record on the Adult Contemporary chart.
+While it only got as high as #18 on the Hot 100 in 1984, it was his thirteenth #1 record on the Adult Contemporary chart.

 Barry never got into the top forty of the Hot 100 again, although his records continued to reach the Adult Contemporary charts from time to time for another decade.
 He still continues to record and performs in concerts and an original musical he wrote (Harmony) is playing in New York.